Three calls indexed for Hudson Terrace Capital. Click any card for the transcript snippet.

 |---|---|---|

-| Customer pain | Free-text field, last writer wins | Cited quote, speaker, timestamp — ranked by urgency |
+| Customer pain | Free-text field, last writer wins | Cited quote, speaker, timestamp, ranked by confidence |

-| Contradiction between calls | Invisible — fields overwrite silently | Flagged with both source citations |
+| Contradiction between calls | Invisible.
+Fields overwrite silently | Flagged with both source citations |

 | Pain → product fit | One value per field, no ranking | Confidence-ranked, top-N per pain |

-| Pattern across accounts | CSV export to a spreadsheet | Search “handoff loses context” — 7 accounts match |
+| Pattern across accounts | CSV export to a spreadsheet | Search “settlement delay”, every account that flagged it surfaces |

 First account memory stands up in a week.
 By month two, the rep inheriting it reads the story, not a notes field.